|

 Just 10 min drive away.

-A lovely little bustling town 2o mins drive away.
+Orbec A lovely little bustling town 2o

-often make time to have a coffee here.
+and we often make time to have a coffee here.
 Orbec tourist office website

 You can go to Orbec and then on a further 10 minutes to Bernay below.